GrahamMacGregorBCGov/Implementation/Using_SMK/README.md

 [Website] https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=activity-bar

 ## Set up GitHub area in WSL to put code.
-- Example /github/(your project name created in GitHub)
+- Clone your new empty repo into a WSL folder.
+Example /github/(your project name created in GitHub)
 - When you SMK application is ready and complete you can copy it into the created Github folder cloned from GitHub.
 Once in the GitHub folder you will make some edits to the created application for it to work in GitHub pages.

 ## Copying and Modifying SMK project to work in GitHub pages.
 - Take your SMK project that you created and copy the project to the GitHub repo folder.
 Only include the following files and folders
-- The HTML file, JSON files and javascript file.
+- The HTML file, JSON files and javascript files in the main SMK folder.
-- The whole assets and layers folders
+- The whole assets and layers folders.
 - Inside the node_modules folder take the project folder you made during SMK creation e.g. @bcgov.
 Inside there is a smk folder.
 Copy this smk folder into the assets folder previously copied across.
-- To fix a little bug rename the _base folder to base. \smk\dist\assets\src\theme\_base
+- To fix a little bug rename the _base folder to base. e.g. \smk\dist\assets\src\theme\base

-- in the smk.js file (\assets\smk\dist) modify /_base to /base
+- in the smk.js file (\assets\smk\dist) modify the javascript code from /_base to /base
 _____________________________________________
 Example:
     include.tag ("theme-base",